Do Go On - 397 - Aviator Charles Kingsford Smith

 I didn't know what that was either.

-When he sang in the choir, this is probably how he got his start on aeroplanes.
+When he sang in the choir, this is probably how good to start an aeroplanes.

 He would have sung for that Qantas ad.